KQM-git/TCL/characters/geo/noelle.md

 | Infused attack GU | 1 |
 | Frames | 111 |

-* The bonus Def conversion from C6 is additive i.e. it takes the bonus from 56% to 106% at talent level 6.
+* The bonus DEF conversion from C6 is additive i.e. it takes the bonus from 56% to 106% at talent level 6.
-* The Def to Atk conversion is snapshotted when you activate burst so any changes to Def after burst is used will not affect Atk.
+* The DEF to ATK conversion is snapshotted when you activate burst so any changes to DEF after burst is used will not affect ATK.
-* The two activation damage instances can proc the healing effect from Breastplate.
+* The two activation damage instances can proc the healing effect from **Breastplate**.

 {% endtab %}
 {% endtabs %}